 - Searches for documents such as PDFs, DOCXs, XLSXs, and PowerPoint documents that may contain exposed sensitive or customer information without your knowledge

-- Searches on the Internet and Darkweb for leaked credentials that contained in password breach databases
+- Searches on the Internet and Darkweb for leaked credentials contained in password breach databases

 - Searches in repositories such as Github and other developer forums that may contain sensitive data related to your mobile application or organization

-- Checks to find similar domain names as yours to determine your risk to phishing (risks to domain spoofing)
+- Checks to find similar domain names as yours to determine your risk against phishing (risks to domain spoofing)